Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-26-2022

 - A reduction of subjective symptoms

-#5 May Increase Your Energy Levels
+#3 May Increase Energy Levels

 Are you frequently fatigued or find yourself wishing for more energy?
 If so, ginseng may be able to help.

-#7 May Help Boost Heart Health
+#4 May Help Support Heart Health

 Your heart could potentially reap some big benefits from introducing ginseng into your diet.
 And there are several reasons why.

 One study proposes a link between the ongoing consumption of ginseng and a variety of factors that contribute to heart health.
-Improved triglyceride levels, lowered total cholesterol, and a reduction of low-density lipoproteins were all observed in patients taking ginseng.

 Ginseng is among many herbs that may offer a range of natural health benefits.
 At Starwest Botanicals, we’ve been connecting people just like you with all-natural herbal extracts, capsules, essential oils, and products for your skin and hair.